 Description of Training Program

 Core Experience: The core rotations for the program consist of four three-month rotations.
 These rotations are three days each week.
-Interns must participate in Campus Behavioral Health Service rotation, Neuropsychology rotation, and Adult Outpatient rotation.
+Interns must participate in Campus Behavioral Health Service rotation, Neuropsychology rotation, and Warrior Clinic rotation.
 Interns indicate preference for the fourth rotation between the Child & Adolescent or the Clinical Health Psychology rotations.
 Interns participate in the Evidenced Based Care rotation every Friday throughout the year.

 Campus Behavioral Health Service Rotation: The Campus Behavioral Health Service (CBHS) serves young active duty service members who are trainees at the Army Medical Department (AMEDD) Center and School and the Military Education Training Campus.
 Fort Sam Houston is the home of the AMEDD Center and School and METC, meaning all enlisted soldiers, sailors, and airmen assigned to medical specialties receive their initial job training at this post.
 The majority of these soldiers arrive at Fort Sam Houston immediately after basic training and many are dealing with issues related to adjusting to the military environment, homesickness, and academic problems.

 Child and Adolescent Psychology Rotation: The Child and Adolescent Psychology Service (CAPS) provides child clinical psychology services to children and adolescents between the ages of two to eighteen.
 CAPS provides diagnostic and assessment services to patients and families presenting with a wide variety of issues related to development, child psychopathology, pediatric medical concerns, and academic performance.
 Clinical services include: individual therapy; family therapy; play therapy; and various group interventions for children, adolescents, and parents.